Ruben S. Ayala High School: Indoor Percussion Ensembles

 The Ayala Marching Percussion Ensemble and Ayala Concert Percussion Ensemble are nationally recognized winter/indoor performing groups.
-The Ayala Marching Percussion Ensemble currently competes in the Percussion Scholastic World (PSW) class, while the Ayala Concert Percussion Ensemble currently competes in the Percussion Scholastic Concert World class (PSCW).
-Ayala fields nationally competitive indoor percussion groups, including the Marching Percussion Ensemble and Concert Percussion Ensemble.
-Both compete in the Southern California Percussion Alliance and Winter Guard International (WGI) circuits.
+Both ensembles compete in the Southern California Percussion Alliance (SCPA) and Winter Guard International (WGI) circuits, with the marching ensemble participating in the Percussion Scholastic World (PSW) class and the concert ensemble participating in the Percussion Scholastic Concert World class (PSCW).
 In 2007, the Concert Percussion Ensemble won the WGI World Championship, receiving the first perfect music score in WGI history.